Academic Integrity

 Learn the principles of academic integrity and why it is important during your studies, including avoiding plagiarism.

-Academic integrity means ensuring your academic conduct is in line with six key values: "honesty, trust, fairness, respect, responsibility and courage" (International Centre for Academic integrity, 2021, p.
+Academic integrity means ensuring your academic conduct is in line with six key values: "honesty, trust, fairness, respect, responsibility and courage" (International Centre for Academic Integrity, 2021, p.
 4).
-It involves always acknowledging the source of information, and not using that information as if it were your own ideas.
+It involves always acknowledging the source of information and not using that information as if it were your own ideas.

 Remember: